Masterización de Audio con MasteringBOX

 Dynamic Microphones

 Dynamic microphones are typically used for louder sources.
 They have very high gain before feedback levels and are less sensitive than condensers.
 This means that they are unlikely to pick up as much of the fine quality that a condenser could.
-If you’re working with loud singers or rappers that tend to get a bit carried away (or just full-on shout most of the time), going for a dynamic microphone would be a good option.
-You’ll be able to capture the full power of the performance without having to worry about the microphone being able to handle high SPLs up close.
+If you’re working with loud singers or rappers who tend to get a bit carried away (or just full-on shout most of the time), opting for a dynamic microphone would be a good choice.
+You’ll be able to capture the full power of the performance without worrying about the microphone being able to handle high SPLs up close.
 A popular option for a dynamic microphone for vocals is the Shure SM7B.

 Condenser Microphones

-The most commonly used microphone type to record vocals, condensers can be seen in every recording studio under the sun.
-With literally hundreds to choose from, there is likely a condenser microphone perfectly suited to everybody out there.
-Condensers are sensitive and delicate and offer us beautiful colour and character in our recordings.
-They can pick up the smallest sonic nuances and make for truly intimate recordings.
-From budget models like the Audio Technica AT2020 all the way up to Vintage Telefunken U47s, you’re spoilt for choice with each offering something slightly different.
+The most commonly used microphone type for recording vocals, condensers, fills every recording studio under the sun.
+With literally hundreds to choose from, you can likely find a condenser microphone perfectly suited to your needs.
+Condensers provide sensitivity and delicacy, offering beautiful color and character in recordings.
+They capture the smallest sonic nuances and create truly intimate recordings.
+From budget models like the Audio Technica AT2020 to Vintage Telefunken U47s, you enjoy a range of choices, each offering something slightly different.

 Features of the Best Microphone for Vocals

-One of the key things to look out for when picking out a microphone for vocals is the features that it includes above and beyond being a microphone.
-Many microphones will come with adjustable polar patterns.
-Many also come with switchable attenuators and high-pass filters.
-Other things to consider will include the circuitry type and the frequency spectrum of the microphone.
+One of the key things to consider when choosing a microphone for vocals is the features it offers beyond just being a microphone.
+Many microphones provide adjustable polar patterns, switchable attenuators, and high-pass filters.
+Additionally, examine the circuitry type and the frequency spectrum of the microphone.

-If you’re looking for some wonderful warmth and depth from your vocals, you might want to consider purchasing a tube microphone.
-Just bear in mind that tube microphones come with their own power supplies.
-This means you’ll need to warm them up before you want to use them and you’ll need an additional power outlet.
-Finally, think about the frequency response of the microphone relative to the vocals you intend to capture.
-For instance, if you know that the vocalist you intend to capture has a very nasal vocal range, selecting something that is less aggressive in the 500-1,000Hz range will work perfectly.
+If you want to achieve some wonderful warmth and depth in your vocals, consider purchasing a tube microphone.
+Keep in mind that tube microphones require their own power supplies, which means you’ll need to warm them up before use and have an additional power outlet available.
+Finally, evaluate the microphone’s frequency response in relation to the vocals you plan to capture.
+For example, if you know the vocalist has a very nasal vocal range, choosing a microphone that is less aggressive in the 500-1,000Hz range will work perfectly.

 Budget, Quality, and Longevity

-Next, we come onto the fiscal elements of choosing the best microphone for vocals.
-Investing in audio equipment can be quite expensive and so you want to know that what you’re getting is providing you as much bang for your buck as possible.
+Next, we come to the fiscal elements of choosing the best microphone for vocals.
+Investing in audio equipment can be quite expensive, so you want to ensure that what you’re getting provides as much bang for your buck as possible.

 Build quality should be just as paramount as the sonic qualities of the microphone.
 Make sure that it feels sturdy and solid in your hands.
 You want to know that it could withstand a few knocks over the years because let’s face it, it’s bound to happen!
 You also want to make sure that the microphone is going to interface with your current equipment correctly.
 There’s nothing worse than buying a new microphone for vocals and then finding out that your preamps don’t supply enough gain to really get them going.

-Longevity is also something to think about when you’re buying a new microphone.
-If you’re buying this microphone for yourself and you intend to make album after album of new music then splashing out something of a slightly higher quality with more built-in features is definitely worth it.
+Longevity is also something to consider when you’re buying a new microphone.
+If you’re purchasing this microphone for yourself and you intend to create album after album of new music, then investing in something of slightly higher quality with more built-in features is definitely worth it.
 Equally, if you’re buying a new microphone for vocals for your studio where you’ll have paying customers, it’s likely to pay for itself in no time.
-Everyone gets excited when they hear that my studio has a Neumann U87 and it keeps them coming back.
-Set yourself a sensible budget but don’t be afraid to spend a few extra dollars to see some serious improvement in quality.
+Everyone gets excited when they hear that my studio has a Neumann U87, and it keeps them coming back.
+Set yourself a sensible budget, but don’t be afraid to spend a few extra dollars to see some serious improvement in quality.

 A Word on Preamps

-A final consideration when it comes to microphones for vocals is preamps.
+A final consideration when choosing microphones for vocals is preamps.
 As the saying goes, a chain is only as strong as its weakest link.
-Even if you’ve shelled out $1,000 for a microphone, you won’t be able to make the absolute best use of it if you’re still running old, cheap audio preamps.
-As many of you have probably found out, the music equipment market can be quite a money pit but just like I mentioned before, if you invest in the equipment for the long run, it’ll pay dividends in the end.
-Quality really is everything so it’s totally worth pairing your new microphone for vocals up with a quality preamp and maximising the results!
+Even if you spend $1,000 on a microphone, you won’t make the absolute best use of it if you continue using old, cheap audio preamps.
+Many of you have probably discovered that the music equipment market can be quite a money pit, but as I mentioned before, investing in quality equipment for the long run will pay dividends in the end.
+Quality truly is everything, so it’s absolutely worth pairing your new microphone for vocals with a quality preamp to maximize the results!

 TL;DR

 Choosing the best microphone for vocals can be tricky.
-Firstly, you need to assess what the most common source to be captured will be.
-This should help you to make a decision between dynamic and condenser microphones.
-After this, have a good hunt around.
-Check out some of the additional features that certain microphones can offer you.
-Next, make sure that what you’re investing in is well built.
-You want it to provide great results and last you a long time.
-You don’t want to be replacing equipment every year unless you’re upgrading.
-Splash out and throw a few extra bucks into something that will really survive the test of time.
-Finally, make sure to consider the preamp that your vocal microphone is going to be paired with.
-Each piece of equipment is just as important as the other.
+Firstly, assess what the most common source you need to capture will be.
+This assessment will help you decide between dynamic and condenser microphones.
+Afterward, explore the additional features that certain microphones offer.
+Next, ensure that you invest in a well-built microphone.
+You want it to provide great results and last a long time.
+Avoid replacing equipment every year unless you’re upgrading.
+Invest a few extra bucks in something that will truly withstand the test of time.
+Finally, consider the preamp that you will pair with your vocal microphone.
+Each piece of equipment holds equal importance.

 Sobre el autor